openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

   if a compression is enabled and provisioning type requested is full, the resulting volume defaults to thinly provisioned compressed volume.

-* While creating volume on HPE Primera / Alletra 9k storage system, only below two combinations are supported.
+* While creating volume on HPE Primera/Alletra 9k/Alletra MP storage system, only below two combinations are supported.
 If any other combination is used, then volume is not created.

   * thin volume: provisioning = ``thin`` and compression = ``false``
   * deco volume: provisioning = ``dedup`` and compression = ``true``